 Can my child bring a mobile phone to school?

 Yes.
 However we do not recommend they bring in new phones or phones that are valuable.
 The school is not responsible for loss or damage to students’ property.
 The phone must be powered off and out of view during class and between classes.
 In other words, phones may only be used before school, at break time, at lunch time and after school.
 Some teachers might give permission for students to use their phones for subject related activities.
 Phones will be confiscated if they are out when they should not be for the rest of the day in the first instance and for 72 hours for the second and subsequent offences.
 You will receive a letter after your child’s phone has been confiscated for the first time.
 Taking photographs or videos in school is forbidden.

 What are the school opening times?

-The school day is from 9:00am to 4:00pm on Monday and Tuesday and from 9:10 to 3:35 on Wednesday, Thursday and Friday.
+The school day is from 9:00am to 4:00pm on Monday to Thursday and from 9:00am to 1:20pm on Friday.
 It is not always possible to contact the school at break time and lunchtime as the office is not staffed for these periods.
 Click here for a more detailed timetable.

 What time does school start?